hammerheim-game/hammerheim-rules/3-warbands/Ostermark.md

 emerge.
 The Knights of Everlasting Light were the result; resplendent knights in gleaming white, blue, and gold.
-Those who do not understand Ostermark culture view it as brash borderline- Brettonian egomania, but in actuality these colours in Ostermark have most in common with coffins
-- the novelty of riding to battle in a steel coffin being one the Ostermark knights could not resist.
+Those who do not understand Ostermark culture view it as brash borderline- Brettonian egomania, but in actuality these colours in Ostermark have most in common with coffins, the novelty of riding to battle in a steel coffin being one the Ostermark knights could not resist.
 These knights were for a time the best in the Empire, above even the Blazing Sun, but after a disastrous campaign in Araby their order was cursed to live in glory but die in